jonasbn/til/swagger/edit_and_validate.md

 # Edit and Validate

-The marvallous [Swagger Editor][SWAGGEREDITOR] can be used to edit and validate Swagger files.
+The marvellous [Swagger Editor][SWAGGEREDITOR] can be used to edit and validate Swagger files.

 I do prefer to work on the CLI for speed and convenience, but the Swagger Editor is a great tool.